A root canal is a dental procedure to save a tooth by removing dead or dying nerve tissue and bacteria from inside a tooth.

 You may have some pain or soreness after the procedure.
-An over-the-counter anti-inflammatory drug, such as ibuprofen or naproxen, can help relieve discomfort.
+An over-the-counter anti-inflammatory drug, such as ibuprofen, can help relieve discomfort.

-Most people can return to their normal routine the next day.
+Most people can return to their normal routine the same day.
 Until the tooth is permanently filled or covered with a crown, you should avoid rough chewing in the area.

 American Association of Endodontists website.
 Root canal treatment: What is a root canal? www.aae.org/patients/root-canal-treatment/what-is-a-root-canal/.
 Accessed March 11, 2020.

 Nesbit SP, Reside J, Moretti A, Gerdts G, Boushell LW, Barrero C. Definitive phase of treatment.
 In: Stefanac SJ, Nesbit SP, eds.
 Diagnosis and Treatment Planning in Dentistry.
 3rd ed.
 St Louis, MO: Elsevier; 2017:chap 10.